What is hydrogen peroxide?

 H2O2 (l) → H2O (l) + [O]

-In the presence of very strong oxidizing agents such as chlorine or permanganate or dichromate in acid solution, it oxidizes to form oxygen.
-In other words, it acts as a reducing agent.
+In the presence of very strong oxidizing agents like chlorine or permanganate or dichromate in an acid medium, hydrogen peroxide oxidizes to oxygen.
+Therefore, it shows reducing property.

 - A large quantity of about 33% uses in the manufacture of borax, epoxides, propylene oxide, and other chemicals.

-- In environmental science, hydrogen peroxide uses in pollution control for the treatment of sewage cleanup and wastes.
+- In environmental science, peroxide is used in pollution control for the treatment of sewage cleanup and wastes.